mdn/content/files/en-us/web/api/fedcm_api/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("FedCM API")}}

-The **Federated Credential Management API** (or _FedCM API_) provides a standard mechanism for identity providers to enable identity federation services in a privacy-preserving way without relying on third-party cookies and redirects, and a JavaScript API for sites that depend on those services for sign-in functionality to make use of them.
+The **Federated Credential Management API** (or _FedCM API_) provides a standard mechanism for identity providers (IdPs) to enable identity federation services in a privacy-preserving way without relying on third-party cookies and redirects, and a JavaScript API for sites that depend on those services for sign-in functionality to make use of them.

 ## FedCM concepts

-Identity federation is the delegation of user authentication from a website that requires user sign-in such as an e-commerce or social networking site (also known as a relying party or RP) to a trusted third party identity provider (IdP).
+Identity federation is the delegation of user authentication from a website that requires user sign-in such as an e-commerce or social networking site (also known as a relying party or RP) to a trusted third party IdP.
 Users will sign up an account with the IdP, which can then be used to sign-in to one or more RPs.
-Identity federation via a small set of dedicated identity providers has improved web authentication in terms of security, consumer confidence, and user experience, versus having every site handling their own sign-in needs with a separate username and password.
+Identity federation via a small set of dedicated IdPs has improved web authentication in terms of security, consumer confidence, and user experience, versus having every site handling their own sign-in needs with a separate username and password.

 The problem is that traditional identity federation relies on {{htmlelement("iframe")}}s, redirects, and third-party cookies, which are also used for third-party tracking.
 Browsers are limiting the usage of these features in an effort to preserve user privacy, but a side effect is that this makes valid, non-tracking uses more difficult to implement, and this includes identity federation.